-The damn pin couldn’t sink beyond a millimeter.
+The damn pin couldn’t sink beyond a millimetre.
 Yet it left a trail of excruciating pain starting from the tip of my nose, up the top of my head, and down through the spine to my heart.
-A semblance of upper body labor pains!
+A semblance of upper body labour pains!

 But I wasn’t going to let it win.
 So, I stuck a block of ice on the tip of my nose to calm the nerves and carried on with the battle pushing, screwing, and twisting the pin in.
 It registered a little inward movement, but at the price of a drop of blood.
 Nevertheless, progress made!

 For the next 30 minutes, no matter how painful the process got, I kept twisting and pushing the pin down the hole.
 Halfway into the action, I ran out of ice marking the beginning of the hot salty water’s shift.
 That came with multiple swearing, more blood droplets, and tears streaming down my left cheek.